alfonsof/azure-python-examples/azureblobstoragecopy/README.md

 * You must have a [Microsoft Azure](https://azure.microsoft.com/) subscription.

-* You must have an Azure storage account.
+* You must have the following installed:
+  * Python 3
+  * Azure CLI

 * The code was written for:
   * Python 3